Empowering the next generation of peacebuilders

 • produced a complex report on their assessment of the needs of the peacebuilding community (Read it here: REPORT- Catalysing Peacebuilding in Armenia: Insights and Recommendations from Grassroot Activists);

-• funded three projects in the form of podcasts, master classes and information campaigns – all on the theme of promoting peace and dialogue;
+• funded youth-led projects in the form of podcasts, master classes and information campaigns – all on the theme of promoting peace and dialogue;

 • held a cross-border seminar on non-violent communication attended by Armenian and Azerbaijani peacebuilding activists.